 On June 22, 2023, the Company initiated compilation of all historic data of the Copper Plateau Property.
-Historic exploration and evaluation activities and its data included diamond drilling covering 94 holes from 1996 to 2008, drill hole data, assay results, surface geology and geochemistry analysis, limited resistivity geophysics, a DEM and a block model completed in 2011.
+Historic exploration and evaluation activities and its data included diamond drilling covering 94 holes from 1996 to 2008, drill hole data, assay results, surface geology and geochemical analysis, limited resistivity geophysics, a DEM and a block model completed in 2011.

-In late September 2023, the Company's reconnaissance sampling and hyperspectral program to obtain mineralization data on the Copper Plateau Property included reconnaissance prospecting, mapping, sampling an hyperspectral analysis of samples.
-A collection of 19 rock samples from outcrop and 10 rock samples from the core were obtained and analysed with TerraSpec three instrument and five grab samples were sent to ALS Minerals for multi-element analysis (for detailed results refer to press release dated January 11, 2024).
-The results showed a well-defined zoned porphyry system at Copper Plateau Property with significant copper, gold, silver, and molybdenum values consistent with BC copper porphyry systems.
-In 2024 the Company plans to proceed with its exploration and drill program to test the depth and width of the mineralization at the Copper Plateau Property.
-The Company is in the process of submitting a drilling and exploration permit for up to 1,500 metres in depth drilling at target areas.
+In late September 2023, the Company carried out a reconnaissance sampling and hyperspectral program, which included reconnaissance prospecting, mapping, sampling an hyperspectral analysis of samples.
+A collection of 19 rock samples from outcrop and 10 rock samples from the core were obtained and analysed with TerraSpec 3 instrument and five grab samples were sent to ALS Minerals for multi-element analysis.
+The results showed a well-defined zoned porphyry system at Copper Plateau Property with significant copper, gold, silver, and molybdenum values consistent with known BC copper porphyry systems.

+In 2024 the Company plans to proceed with its exploration and drill program testing the depth and width of the mineralization at the Copper Plateau Property.
+The Company is in the process of submitting an application for a drilling and exploration permit for at least 1,500 metres of depth drilling at target areas.